dheerajroy/chronicles/content/posts/the-devine-birth-of-krishna.md

 **An Unexpected Turn: The Unfolding of the Divine Plan** Guided by divine intervention, Vasudeva reached the banks of the mighty Yamuna River.
 Despite its turbulent and swollen waters, a divine voice guided him safely across.
 Destiny led him to the humble village of Gokul, where he encountered Nanda and Yashoda, a loving couple who had recently welcomed a baby girl into their lives.
 Filled with deep sorrow, Vasudeva placed baby Krishna in Yashoda's tender embrace, while taking their daughter back with him to the prison, ensuring Krishna's safety.

 Thus, the captivating story of Krishna's life commenced with a miraculous birth, guided by divine intervention and driven by the purpose of eradicating evil and restoring harmony to the world.
-This humble beginning marked the incarnation of love and righteousness
+This humble beginning marked the incarnation of love and righteousness.